enowars/enowars8-service-replme/README.md

 # replme

-Throwaway devenvs in the web.
+REPLs and DEVENVs in the browser.
+Played at Enowars 8.

 ## getting started